What are the periods of history and timelines? | An Overview

 Exploring different ages in history traverses diverse areas, each offering a unique representation of human evolution.
 From the unknown mysteries of Prehistory due to a lack of records to the grandeur of the period of Ancient history and Medieval period of times, these eras have shaped the foundation of the modern world.
 Diving deep into these distinct periods of history provides a rich growth of wisdom, offering deep insights that not only help us understand our past but guide us toward a more enlightened and progressive future.

-The complex variety of human history demands us to explore further and learn wisdom from our ancestors’ experiences as we pave the way for the chapters yet to be written in the period of history.
+The complex variety of human history demands us to explore further and learn wisdom from our ancestors’ experiences as we pave the way for the chapters yet to be written in the periods of history.
 Each era in history serves as proof of human strength, adaptability, and the enduring seek of knowledge and progress, marking the timeless essence of our collective journey as a species.

 This knowledge of history has enabled us to understand our fundamental basis and complexities faced in the past and learn from them not to repeat similar kinds of mistakes.
 It has taught us how long humans had to evolve to reach the stage we are currently at.
 Today, we are facing modern world challenges like climate change, global politics and norms, and repercussions due to the overly rapid growth of technology.
 The future chapters of human beings are still unwritten, waiting for today’s society and individuals to shape it how they feel appropriate.